liumapp/certificate-generator/README.md

 * delete your certificate from specified KeyStore.

-* get your certificate from specified KeyStore with your alias.
+* get your certificate from specified KeyStore with your alias , you can export it to anywhere you like.